-- 5. Competition.
-Local governments are interested in healthy competition in the field of telecommunications.
-To ensure a competitively neutral and non-discriminatory market, all service providers must pay fair compensation for the use of public property.
-Governments should not be forced to subsidize some participants in this free-market competition through lower-than-fair-market charges or any other means. - 6.
-Local Government as Customers.
+6. Local Government as Customers.
 Local governments are important consumers of telecommunications services.
 In many communities, the local government is the single largest customers of telecommunications services through its government offices, education facilities and emergency communications.
-As valuable customers, local governments should be treated equitably. - 7.
-Private Equipment placed on Public Facilities.
-Local governments should continue to have the authority to approve the location and fees for any attachment or co-location of communications infrastructure on local government buildings and facilities. - 8.
-Broadband and Local Governments.
-VML appreciates Governor Ralph Northam's supports efforts to make affordable broadband access available to all Virginians.
-VML believes there are several ways to achieve this goal and no one technology or method of delivery should be chosen as the answer for our geographically-diverse states.
+As valuable customers, local governments should be treated equitably.

+7. Private Equipment placed on Public Facilities.

+Local governments should continue to have the authority to approve the location and fees for any attachment or colocation of communications infrastructure on local government buildings and facilities.

+- 8. Broadband and Local Governments.
+VML appreciates Governor Ralph Northam's efforts to make broadband access available to all Virginians within a decade.
+VML believes there are several ways to achieve this goal and no one technology or method of delivery should be chosen as the answer for our geographically diverse states.
 While public-private partnerships between a local government and a broadband provider may be the right approach for some communities, a municipal government broadband authority owning and operating a new project may be better for others.
 State grants should allow localities, groups of localities, municipal broadband authorities and public-private partnerships to submit applications for state grants without prejudice to the applicant. - 9.
 5G.
 The current 5G statutes have eroded the authority of localities to charge fair market value, add appropriate screening, and control placement of these facilities along with added undue burdens in the form of shot clocks and limited review of applications.
 VML supports the ability of localities to ensure that their communities retain their unique character to include regulating these structures, particularly in historic areas.